Introduction to CMX Analytics

 The basic data that is collected from various APs, when analyzed, produces information and knowledge about the movement and behavior patterns of people who are using Wi-Fi devices in the building.
 For example, the building can be an airport, shopping mall, city center, and so on.

-Analyze business performance by measuring the in-venue activities and improve marketing.
+- Analyzes business performance by measuring the effect of in-venue marketing.

-Improve the signage, make changes to the underutilized areas.
+- Improves customer satisfaction though sufficient staffing during peak times, proper signage, and make changes to the underutilized areas.

 The following table describes the steps to be followed while setting up the CMX analytics system.

-CMX Analytics Service Within the Cisco Unified Wireless Network
+CMX Analytics Within the Cisco Unified Wireless Network

 Cisco Unified Wireless Network (CUWN) solution ensures that your business achieves the highest level of network security and versatility.
 Cisco UWN solution empowers your network with the ability to offer secure wireless networking, either within your office for increased mobility or bridging between your office buildings.
 The following are the components of CUWN: